Updated: Jul 14

 In layman’s terms, this condition occurs when the arch of the foot collapses downward or inward and is often recognised as a form of flat feet syndrome.

-However, overpronation is focused more around how the foot hits the ground when people walk or run.
+However, overpronation is focused more on how the foot hits the ground when people walk or run.

 What’s the difference between pronation and overpronation?